 Taking into account the importance of informing and enlightening of community about accession procedures to WTO some measures were taken on this course.

-By the participation of representatives of Ministry of Economic Development and various government agencies were organized roundtable events dedicated to accession to WTO and in cooperation with the "USAID Technical Assistance Project" 6 booklets were published about WTO within the framework of publications series of affiliation to WTO and distributed to universities, libraries, entrepreneurs and non-governmental organizations.
+By the participation of representatives of Ministry of Economy and various government agencies were organized roundtable events dedicated to accession to WTO and in cooperation with the "USAID Technical Assistance Project" 6 booklets were published about WTO within the framework of publications series of affiliation to WTO and distributed to universities, libraries, entrepreneurs and non-governmental organizations.

 Moreover, www.wto.az website was created and guaranteed constantly placing of the most necessary information in this site.
-GATS enquiry point were created and legislation base related to this was placed at the wto.az website
+GATS enquiry point was created and legislation base related to this was placed at the wto.az website

 In addition to this, TBT (Technical Barriers in Trade) Enquiry Point was established under the State Committee on Standardization, Metrology and Patents of Azerbaijan Republic.

-Ministry of Economic Development and US International Development Agency (USAID) organized seminars for regions' entrepreneurs regarding "Azerbaijan's accession to the World Trade Organization and private sector" within the framework of "Azerbaijan Trade and Competence" Program of USAID in Shaki and Lerik in June-July of 2011 and in Gabala, Gakh and Masalli in May-June of 2012.
+Ministry of Economy and US International Development Agency (USAID) organized seminars for regions' entrepreneurs regarding "Azerbaijan's accession to the World Trade Organization and private sector" within the framework of "Azerbaijan Trade and Competence" Program of USAID in Shaki and Lerik in June-July of 2011 and in Gabala, Gakh and Masalli in May-June of 2012.